List of police firearms in the United Kingdom

 Most British police officers (except in Northern Ireland) are not routinely armed.
 Instead, they rely on specially trained Authorised Firearms Officers (AFO) to attend incidents where firearms are necessary.

 Policies

 Specialist Firearms Officers are usually trained to a higher standard than AFOs, because they are likely to be required to enter besieged premises.

-All firearms used by British police are semi-automatic.
+All firearms used by British police are semi-automatic, except for certain forces like the Ministry of Defence Police (MDP).
+Firearms used by police officers vary between police forces in the UK.

 Police use of force regarding firearms was governed by the Association of Chief Police Officers (ACPO, dissolved 2015).

-Firearms used by police officers vary between police forces in the UK.

 The Chief Constable and Police Authority of each force decides the number of firearms officers and type of police firearms available.

-In 2010, 5.56 mm calibre carbines were widely introduced in case of an attack similar to the 2008 Mumbai attacks.
+In 2010, 5.56x45mm Carbines were widely introduced in case of an attack similar to the 2008 Mumbai attacks.

 Weapons used by Home Office police forces

 Firearms issued to Authorised Firearms Officers include:

 Pistols

 A firearms officer of the Metropolitan Police with a Glock pistol.